Please note: The upper exhibition rooms are currently not accessible to visitors with reduced mobility.

 In fact, Schroeder's paintings were not allowed to be shown publicly in the GDR for a long time, and it was not until 1986 that a small exhibition was organised in Neubrandenburg.
 The artist himself did not live to see the first extensive exhibition of his work, which took place in Altenburg, Berlin and Rostock in 1990: he died in Hamburg on 11 December 1989.
 As early as 1990, an Ernst Schroeder Society was founded, an association of artists, art historians, collectors and friends, which began to publicise Schroeder's work.
 Exhibitions were organised, works were placed in public collections and in 1996 Jörg Makarinus published a catalogue raisonné.

-The exhibition at the Leonhardi Museum brought together 20 paintings and 25 drawings.
+The exhibition at the Leonhardi Museum featured 20 paintings and 25 drawings.

-A catalogue was published to accompany the exhibition, which also contains an addendum to the catalogue raisonné.
+A catalogue was published to accompany the exhibition, which also includes an addendum to the catalogue raisonné.

 KI generiert: Das Bild zeigt einen kaum besetzten Ausstellungsraum eines Kunstmuseums mit mehreren Wandbildern und einer Sitzbank in der Mitte des Raumes.
 Die natürliche Beleuchtung erfolgt durch ein großes Oberlichfenster.© Leonhardi-Museum / PR